Arlington National Cemetery

 James Madison’s home and burial place on Route 20, four miles south of Orange, Va.
 9:30 a.m.-5 p.m. daily for tours.
 Admission $3.50-$7.50.
 540/672-2728.

-n Museum housing the Declaration of Independence, the U.S. Constitution including Bill of Rights.
+Museum housing the Declaration of Independence, the Bill of Rights and the U.S. Constitution reopens to the public.

 National World War II Memorial